nheijmans/malzoo/README.md

 sudo python setup.py install
 ```

-Then extract the ZIP of ZooKeeper where you want to store the application (e.g. in /opt/) and you are ready to go (well, almost)
+Then extract the ZIP of MalZoo where you want to store the application (e.g. in /opt/) and you are ready to go (well, almost)

 #Configuration
 After the installation you need to adjust the configuration file app.conf in the config directory.
 Also don't forget to assign the correct number of CPU's, this will be used by the multiprocessing module of Python to start it's processes.

 #Usage
-ZooKeeper has two mandatory arguments when you run it.
+MalZoo has two mandatory arguments when you run it.
 The first one is the directory with malware samples.
 The other one is the tag you want to give the group of samples (e.g. 2015-01-01_Malwares).
 This way you can find
 the complete sample set or give a group of specific malware samples a unique label and find these with one search.
 Example cmd:
 ```
-python ZooKeeper -d /path/to/samples/ -t projectEvil_samples-2015-01-01
+python MalZoo.py -d /path/to/samples/ -t projectEvil_samples-2015-01-01
 ```

-#ToDo / Idea's to make ZooKeeper better:
+#ToDo / Idea's to make MalZoo better:
 - [ ] Support other file formats (e.g. PDF, APK, JAR)
 - [ ] Directory monitor for live monitoring
 - [ ] Add visualisation scripts (with the help of  matplotlib, numPy and Pandas)